 Overview: obstacles and successes

-The main obstacles for coordination and synergies are clearly the different rhythms of programmes in terms of calls and reporting, and, of course, weakly coordinated regulatory frameworks, especially regarding eligibility, co-funding requirements, state aid and competition rules.
+The main obstacles for coordination and synergies are clearly the different rhythms of programmes in terms of calls and reporting, and, of course, weakly coordinated regulatory frameworks at the EU-level, especially regarding eligibility, co-funding requirements, state aid and competition rules.
 Conversely, if further synergies are to be achieved, the most important factors are coordinating strategies from the start, and coordinating project selection and implementation in order to stimulate coherent changes in businesses and society at large – both of which are in turn greatly facilitated by the presence of integrated management structures.
 See also the table below.